+The BSP must verify that it has identified suitable storage management measures that can be employed to ensure compliance with the above requirements.
+These storage management measures reduce the operating range because a BSP must activate compensating energy transactions already before it reaches the limit of the operating range.
+The larger the ratio of usable storage capacity to marketable power, the larger the possible operating range.
 The verification is provided in that the BSP shows that - given a historical frequency time series specified by the TSO - the algorithm that controls the storage management would always have held the charge state within the allowed operating range.
 In addition to the exemplary frequency profile, the storage management must also function in regular operation and constantly meet the requirements.
 In addition to a general description of the algorithm and the simulation procedure by the BSP, this requires a practical test, meaning a simulation on the basis of the frequency data provided by the TSO.